emacsmirror/loopy/README.md

   `finally-return` macro argument.

-These variables will be substituted into the following list of code, which is the returned the `loopy` macro for evaluation.
+These variables will be substituted into the following list of code, which is returned by the `loopy` macro for evaluation.

 ~~~ elisp
 `(cl-symbol-macrolet (,@(or loopy--explicit-generalized-vars